Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 • All off-trail accommodations in Perú are in fine hotels.
 When camping, we use roomy, high quality tents.
 All accommodations are based on double occupancy.

 • If you are traveling alone and prefer single accommodations you must pay the single supplement.
-If you are willing to share accommodations, we will try our best to find a roommate and if that is not possible you will pay only 75% of the single supplement cost.
+If you are willing to share accommodations and reserve at least 120 days in advance, we will try our best to find a roommate and if that is not possible you will pay only 75% of the single supplement cost.
+If we find a roommate, but your roommate cancels before departure, the 75% of the single supplement will apply.

-• Inca Trail, Salcantay trail, Ausangate circuit and Huaraz: First-class camping and trekking services by experienced Andean guides, camp and cook staff, Huayruro porters on the Inca Trail and Quechua arrieros with their pack animals in Salcantay, on the Ausangate circuit, and in Huaraz.
-Horses are available in Salcantay, on the Ausangate circuit, and in Huaraz.
+• Inca Trail and Salkantay Trail: First-class camping and trekking services by experienced Andean guides, camp and cook staff, Huayruro porters on the Inca Trail and Quechua arrieros with their pack animals on the Salkantay Trail.
+Horses are available on the Salkantay Trail.
 All group camping equipment: quality tents, thermarest pads, dining and kitchen tents, tables and camp stools, toilet tents, etc. All meals: Wake up tea, breakfast, lunch, tea meal and dinner.

 • All tips to porters, animal handlers and cooks.
 Andes Adventures pays their salaries and all their tips.